7 May 2025

 Disintegration: 1←4

-The serious, responsible, and duty-driven Perfectionist moves toward Enneagram Type Seven when healthy, which means they become more open-minded, spontaneous, and flexible.
+The serious, responsible, and duty-driven Perfectionist moves toward Enneagram Type Seven (The Enthusiast) when healthy, becoming more open-minded, spontaneous, and flexible.

-Adopting the positive traits of the Enthusiast, Type One manages to silence their inner critic and unlock their passion for life.
-When moving toward integration, Perfectionists embrace joy and curiosity and find it much easier to relax and connect with others.
+Adopting the positive traits of The Enthusiast, Type One manages to silence their inner critic and unlock their passion for life.
+When moving toward integration, Perfectionists embrace joy and curiosity, making it much easier to relax and connect with others.

-Meanwhile, when stressed, Ones shift to Type Four, becoming more vulnerable to criticism, emotionally unstable, moody, and self-absorbed.
-They may indulge in self-pity, despair, and impulsive rage outbursts, crashing under their own unrealistic perfectionistic standards.
+Meanwhile, when stressed, Ones shift to Type Four, becoming more vulnerable to criticism, emotionally unstable, reclusive, moody, and self-absorbed.
+They may indulge in self-pity, despair, and impulsive outbursts of rage, crashing under their own unrealistic, perfectionistic standards.

 Integration: 2→4